MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-get-started-spark-interop.md

 ---

-# Learn how to use R Server with sparklyr (step-by-step examples)
+# RevoScaleR with sparklyr step-by-step examples

 Micorosft R Server (MRS) 9.1 supports the [sparklyr package from RStudio](https://cran.r-project.org/package=sparklyr).
 Microsoft R Server and sparklyr can now be used in tandem within a single Spark session.
 This walkthrough shows you two approaches for using these technologies together: